Geometric Tachyon and Warm Inflation: Warm Inflation with Geometric Tachyon

-In Fig.2, the variation of spectral index with the model parameter $p$ has been presented.
-We observe that at $p=100$, The spectral index is $n_s= 0.983853$.
-Thus, the model produces the expected scale invariance of the power spectrum.
+In the above figure the variation of spectral index with the model parameter $p$ has been presented.
+We observe that at $p=100$, the spectral index is $n_s=0.983853$.
+Thus the model produces the expected scale invariance of the power spectrum.